johnwcowan/r7rs-work/ContextsCowan.md

 context *c* and applies it to *mproc*, which transforms it and returns the results wrapped in the context.

-With additional *mproc* arguments, the result of the first *mproc* is unwrapped and passed to the next *mproc*, and this is repeated until there are no more *mprocs*.
+With additional *mproc* arguments, the results of the first *mproc* are unwrapped and passed to the next *mproc*, and this is repeated until there are no more *mprocs*.